dyspop/responsysrest/README.rst

 Get Content Library Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Gets the document path, content, and rest crud links for a content library document:
+Gets the document path, content, and REST CRUD links for a content library document:

 ::